 - 1. Update to the regional Four Factor analysis. - 2.
-Finalized expanded membership on the Pioneer Valley Joint Transportation Committee (JTC) to include representatives from the pedestrian and mobility impaired communities. - Developed public notices for transportation products that comply with the region's LAP. - Updated and submitted revised Title VI program to MassDOT Office of Diversity and Civil Rights (ODCR) and FTA. - 5.
+Finalized expanded membership on the Pioneer Valley Joint Transportation Committee (JTC) to include representatives from the pedestrian and mobility impaired communities. - 3.
+Developed public notices for transportation products that comply with the region's LAP. - 4.
+Updated and submitted revised Title VI program to MassDOT Office of Diversity and Civil Rights (ODCR) and FTA. - 5.
 Annual reporting to MassDOT on EJ, Title VI and LEP.

-- Continue use of the MassDOT "Engage Tool" to improve public outreach and interaction with the public.
-Staff will continue to identify new stakeholders and meet with regional organizations and groups to facilitate participation in the regional transportation planning process. - 2.
-Revise and update the email database of community contacts for non-profit and community based organizations. - 3.
-Identify training opportunities for staff regarding federal revisions to Title VI, LEP and EJ.
-Work with MassDOT, Massachusetts RPAs,
+1. Continue use of the MassDOT "Engage Tool" to improve public outreach and interaction with the public.
+Staff will continue to identify new stakeholders and meet with regional organizations and groups to facilitate participation in the regional transportation planning process.

-- and local partners to identify best practices to improve LEP and Environmental Justice outreach and planning. - 4.
+- 2. Revise and update the email database of community contacts for non-profit and community based organizations. - Identify training opportunities for staff regarding federal revisions to Title VI, LEP and EJ.
+Work with MassDOT, Massachusetts RPAs, and local partners to identify best practices to improve LEP and Environmental Justice outreach and planning. - 4.
 Provide an annual update of documented complaints, Title VI related activities, and progress in implementing Title VI programs to MassDOT. - Update Title VI Mapping tools for Title VI and EJ populations for PVPC communities to include data from the most recent version of the ACS. - 6.
 Sign Certification and Assurances as put out by FTA/FHWA.
 Include Title VI language (as referenced by FHWA) into contracts with third party consultants advising entities of Title VI obligations. - 7.
-Regularly monitor the benefits and burdens of transportation projects and conduct ongoing analysis of ways to engage all groups within the region and to increase participation in the transportation planning process. - 8.
-Distribute Notice of Beneficiaries to community organizations and relevant contacts as identified in the Public Participation Plan - Provide translations consistent with the region's LAP for products and public notices for the MPO to provide increased opportunities for under-served populations to be represented in the public participation process.
+Regularly monitor the benefits and burdens of transportation projects and conduct ongoing analysis of ways to engage all groups within the region and to increase participation in the transportation planning process. - a) Map the location of each project and calculate the distribution of project expenditures to minority populations, people with LEP, elderly populations, and people with disabilities categories.
+This work will also include low-income and transit-dependent households and include populations within a one-half mile buffer of projects programmed in the TIP. - Explore the expansion of existing equity populations to include people who are 75 years old or older, 17 years old or younger, or have a disability.
+Coordinate the analysis with the Joint Transportation Committee. - 8.
+Distribute Notice of Beneficiaries to community organizations and relevant contacts as identified in the Public Participation Plan - 9.
+Provide translations consistent with the region's LAP for products and public notices for the MPO to provide increased opportunities for under-served populations to be represented in the public participation process.

 - 1. Updated email contact database and revised public outreach using the "Engage Tool."
-January 2021. - 2.
+January 2022. - 2.
 Annual report to MassDOT on EJ, Title VI and LEP.
-January 2021. - 3.
+January 2022. - 3.
 Updated maps of Title VI protected population demographics and related impacts. - 4.
 Summary of Benefits and Burdens Analysis.
-May 2021 with public participation beginning in February 2021. - 5.
+May 2022 with public participation beginning in February 2022. - 5.
 Translations consistent with the region's LAP for notices and products as necessary.

 Source Budget Est. Staff Effort

-FHWA PL (80%) \$45,000 22 weeks
+FHWA PL (80%) \$63,000 31 weeks

-MassDOT (20% match) \$11,250 6 weeks
+MassDOT (20% match) \$15,750 8 weeks

-FTA S.5303 \$ 9,37 5 5 weeks
+TOTAL \$78,750 39 weeks

-TOTAL \$65,625 33 weeks
+Direct Labor \$35,401

-Direct Labor Indirect Costs \$29,668 \$35,957
+Indirect Costs \$43,349